Last Updated on August 17, 2023 by Mayank Dham

 In the present era, our dependence on data is significant, and to effectively handle data, we employ a database management system, often referred to as DBMS.
 Within this framework, numerous transactions occur concurrently.
 Transactions represent the operations we undertake, and due to the simultaneous nature of these transactions, the challenge arises of effectively coordinating them to avoid interference during execution.
 To address such issues, scheduling algorithms come into play, offering various types of schedules.
 As we delve deeper into this article, we will explore the classification of strict schedules and delve into further details.

 A schedule denotes the arrangement of transactional operations.
 Scheduling comes into effect when multiple transactions are concurrently executed.
 The sequencing of these processes is orchestrated to prevent conflicts and ensure proper timing of transactions.
 It upholds the sequence of operations within each transaction.

 Which Schedule is Categorised as a Strict Schedule?

-In this section, we will discuss the questions about which schedule is categorized as a strict schedule.
 The answer to the above question is the recoverable schedule.
 We can understand the recoverable schedule as the schedule where the current transaction is committed only after all the transactions from which the current transaction is reading are committed.
 They are known as recoverable because we can recover the system in case of transaction failure to the last committed state by suing the redo and undo statements.
 And there is no room for change in these rules and because of this, it is categorized as a strict schedule.